Trusted WordPress tutorials, when you need them most.

 Why Disable PDF Thumbnail Previews in WordPress?

-Since WordPress 4.7, WordPress has been generating thumbnail previews of PDF files uploaded from the WordPress media uploader.
+By default, WordPress generates thumbnail previews of PDF files uploaded to the Media Library.

 PDF thumbnail preview in WordPress 4.7